Spray Foam Removal & Insulation Services in Earlsdon

 Frequently Asked Questions

-The Victorian terraces feature solid brick construction that relies on breathability to manage moisture, while 1930s properties have cavity walls designed for different thermal performance.
-Victorian homes need internal wall insulation with careful vapour control, whereas the later properties often require cavity wall solutions or external insulation depending on their current condition and exposure.
+Victorian terraces feature solid 9-inch brick walls that rely on natural breathability to manage moisture, while 1930s properties have cavity walls designed for different thermal performance.
+Victorian homes need breathable internal insulation or external treatments, whereas cavity properties can accommodate blown-in insulation materials.
+The construction methods are fundamentally different, requiring completely different approaches.

 Ready for a Free Survey?